 When is it time to go home?
 How does one know that it’s the right time and the right decision to make?

-The “Should I stay or go?” series has been exploring these questions for a few months now, drawing from the experience of current expats, soon-to-be-repats and repats alike.
-As many of the stories so far have shown, an easy answer is not always guaranteed and the right answer can depend on multiple factors.
+The “Should I stay or go?” series explored these questions for several months, drawing from the experience of current expats, soon-to-be-repats and repats alike.
+As many of the stories show, an easy answer is not always guaranteed and the right answer can depend on multiple factors.

 Still, I have noticed patterns in the thoughts and experiences of expats who have ultimately decided to take the plunge and go home.